chakeson/Reading-order/reading-order/README.md

 # TODO

-- Set up website icons.

 - Consider adding contact form to about page.

+- Fix all the TODO in the code.
+Clean up some.

+- Write front page readme with image.

 ### Longer term todo